MadMan247/Eds-Sounds/README.md

   Also updated the Logo.
 Much better.

   !!!!I acidentally made the "stone1" walking sound also contain all of the sounds.!!!!
-  (I changed the one on my website, but it'll take forever to reupload to drive.)
+  (I changed the one on my website, but it'll take forever to reupload to drive.
+Next release will have them fixed.)

   I also now have a website: edsmcserv.com the downloads can be found there.